valeriy-maslov/valeriy-maslov.github.io/_posts/2023-01-28-making-ghp-blog.markdown

 Maybe you will face them, maybe not.
 But knowing this will help you set up GitHub Pages in a few minutes.

+### UPD from Jan 31:

+I found recently [this wonderful website](https://jekyllcodex.org/without-plugins/) containing good recipes to do stuff on Jekyll based website without the plugins.
+Thanks to this one my blog has a search box from Google.
+So if you want make your blog more pleasant I recommend you to check this out.

 [installing-ruby]: https://www.ruby-lang.org/en/documentation/installation/
 [jekyll-ghp-setup-doc]:   https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll